 Students are given assistance to arrange placements at Partner sites through the Faculty’s Animal Husbandry database.
 Placements are organised through the Faculty’s website Virtual Veterinary Campus.

 Placements are arranged through a preference and ballot system.
-Students are advised on how to do this in second semester of 2nd Year.
+Information sessions are scheduled prior to each preference entering and allocation period for both the winter and summer placement periods.
+1st, 2nd & 3rd Year students will be advised when each information session is scheduled.
 Further information, dates and deadlines for coming placement periods are published on the Placements and the Non Partner Site Placements pages.

-Students are permitted to make their own arrangements for practical work on commercial properties or stables which are not currently on the Faculty database as part of their discretionary/elective placements see the Non Partner Site Placements page.
+Students are permitted to make their own arrangements for practical work on Australian or overseas commercial properties which are not currently on the VVC for one or both of their Elective Experience placements.
+Refer to the Non Partner Site Placements page.

 Transport, accommodation and living costs